 The Academy is chartered by the State Board for Charter Schools.
+It is accredited by the American Academy for Liberal Education.

 Scottsdale Preparatory Academy is a non -profit 501 (c) (3) corporation governed by a Governing Board of Directors and is a part of the Great Hearts network of schools.
 Great Hearts Academies contract with Great Hearts Arizona, a non- profit management organization, to support its members schools with curriculum, data management, faculty orientation and professional development, human resources services, business management ( such as accounting), special education services, standard policies and procedures, and the development of funding and facility opportunities.